vplauzon/azure-training/aks-intro/README.md

 The last command will display the pod in the newly created namespace.

+Although this pod is a web site, we can't access it.
+The container is running, but it is unavailable from the outside.

 Let's look at more details about that pod:

 ```bash